balajeetm/balajeetm.github.io/_posts/2017-03-14-wtf-in-agile.markdown

 **Why Agile?**<br>

 Software engineering is a stream of engineering.
 Is there any other stream in which such philosophies are followed?<br>
-Mechanical and Civil Engineering for eg are way matured in their process flow, which btw, has evolved over time.<br>
+Mechanical and Civil Engineering for eg are way matured in their process flow, which btw, has evolved over time.
 How does Agile find its place in this ocean of options?<br>

 ## The Perils of Engineering Streams
 <hr>

 Software Engineering is unlike any other stream of engineering.<br>
-It's different from Civil Engineering where we erect enormous structures (skyscrapers, bridges, dams, etc),<br>
-or Mechanical Engineering where we build products and machineries (cars, turbines, etc)<br>
+It's different from Civil Engineering where we erect enormous structures (skyscrapers, bridges, dams, etc), or Mechanical Engineering where we build products and machineries (cars, turbines, etc)<br>

 _**How is it different, you ask aye?**_